conradtchan/starfit/README.md

 - `local_search`: GA parameter - solve for the best dilution factors rather than relying on the GA
 - `spread`: GA parameter - ensure no database sources are skipped unless there are fewer stars than data bases.
 This can be useful if there is a large disparity in the number of models between the different data bases and if you have a prior that all data bases should be used.
 Eventually, the genetic algorithm should find all combinations that match best anyway, however.
 - `group`: grouping of data bases, for use with `spread`: try to cover each group but not each database within it separately.
 Provide a vector of group length or of tuples with database indices (`0`-based), no duplications allowed.
 Same rules as above apply: if group is specified, you need to a provide grouping that covers each database listed by index.
+- `pin`: number or list of groups to require to be included.
+Repetirions are allowed to enforce multiple selections from that group.

 The default GA parameters should be used unless you really know what you are doing.
 ```python